Chapter 8 Advising Travelers with Specific Needs

 Response to Vaccination

-Response to vaccination may be muted in immunocompromised hosts, and potential travelers should be informed about this.
+Response to vaccination may be muted in severely immunocompromised hosts, and potential travelers should be informed about this.
 The decrease in response to vaccination is not particularly predictable based on the immunosuppressive regimen.
 Encouragingly, recent data in solid organ transplant recipients vaccinated before transplant suggests that a prolonged phase of protective antibody titers can exist after transplant.
-In general, serologic testing for response to most travel-related vaccines is neither clinically recommended nor readily available to practicing clinicians.
+In general, serologic testing for response to most travel-related vaccines is not clinically recommended.

 Immunocompromised travelers to malaria-endemic areas should be prescribed drugs for malaria chemoprophylaxis and receive counseling about mosquito bite avoidance—the same as for immunocompetent travelers (see Chapter 3, Malaria).
 Special concerns for immunocompromised travelers include any of the following possibilities: